Skip to Content

 whisked eggs, Romano and pepper being slowly poured over cooked spaghetti noodles with rendered fat in a skillet

-• On rendering the fat from the guanciale (or pancetta or bacon): Particularly if you’re using guanciale, LOTS of fat will come out.
-Unlike cooking bacon, you’re not going for crispness here so browning it over medium heat instead of high is very important.
-Working at that slightly lower heat will allow more fat to render out, and that’s a good thing!
-Fat = flavor.
-The cooked cured pork will be a bit chewy rather than crisp, and that’s what you want.
+• DO slowly render the pork fat: Particularly if you’re using guanciale, LOTS of fat will come out when you sauté it and you’ll need that rendered fat to make the sauce work.
+So, browning the cured pork over medium heat instead of high heat is important because that slightly lower heat will allow more fat to render out, and that’s a good thing!
+The cooked cured pork will be a bit chewy rather than crisp, and that’s perfect in this case.

 pasta carbonara topped with flaky salt and Romano in a pot made with spaghetti, egg yolks, Pecorino Romano and guanciale